-■ Recognition that, when possible, the family is the constant in the child's/youth's life, while the service systems and personnel within those systems fluctuate.

-■ Facilitation of family-professional collaboration at all levels of care.

-■ Sharing of unbiased and complete information about a child's/youth's care on an ongoing basis, in an appropriate and supportive manner.

-■ Implementation of appropriate policies and programs that are comprehensive and provide necessary support to meet the needs of children/youth and families.

-- Recognition of child/youth and family strengths and individuality and respect for different methods of coping. - Understanding and incorporating the developmental needs of children/youth and families into service systems.

-■ Assurance that the design of health and social service delivery systems is flexible, accessible, and responsive to the needs of children/youth and families.
+- Recognition that, when possible, the family is the constant in the child's/youth's life, while the service systems and personnel within those systems fluctuate. - Facilitation of family-professional collaboration at all levels of care. - Sharing of unbiased and complete information about a child's/youth's care on an ongoing basis, in an appropriate and supportive manner. - Implementation of appropriate policies and programs that are comprehensive and provide necessary support to meet the needs of children/youth and families. - Recognition of child/youth and family strengths and individuality and respect for different methods of coping. - Understanding and incorporating the developmental needs of children/youth and families into service systems. - Assurance that the design of health and social service delivery systems is flexible, accessible, and responsive to the needs of children/youth and families.

 - Written plan that guides service delivery

+- Team composition

 - Team member responsibilities

 - Developmentally appropriate surroundings and equipment

 - Crisis intervention provided

 - Medical consultation

 - Services relevant to diversity

-COLECANADA

-- Collaborative partnerships

-- Child/youth/family role in decision making

-- Policies and procedures that facilitate collaboration

-- Coordination of services for child/youth

 - Qualifications and competency of direct service staff

 - Family participation

-- Team composition/duties

 - Relevant education

+- Collaborative partnerships

+- Child/youth/family role in decision making

-- Clinical supervision
+- Supervision

 - Assistance with advocacy and support groups

 - Effective information sharing

 - Arrangement or provision of appropriate services

 - Gathering customer satisfaction information

+- Residential/overnight program requirements

+- Peer Support